 Grand Touring cars were defined as series production sports cars as accepted for Road Racing in the Production Class, as well as cars by recognized manufacturer which are primarily intended for comfortable high speed touring.
 Datsun 240Z's run in the SCTA's F/GT Class.

-Pictured Above: The Datsun 240Z that established a new F/GT land speed record at Bonneville in 1976.
+Pictured Below: The Datsun 240Z that established a new F/GT land speed record at Bonneville in 1976.
 Shown as featured on display at the Lane Motor Museum on loan from Nissan Motors U.S.A.

-Pictured Above: Bob Norwood and his team with their Ferrari 308 QV {Quatrovalvole}.
+Pictured Below: 1985 Bob Norwood and his team with their Ferrari 308 QV {Quatrovalvole}.

-Pictured Above: Burton Brown and the Victory Motorsports Team with their Datsun 240Z.
+Pictured Below: 2010 - Burton Brown and the Victory Motorsports Team with their Datsun 240Z.

 Pictured Left to Right: Burton Brown, Jeff Ihde, Creston Vanderhoff, Tiffany Thulien-Brown and Nikki.